-Most of the required assignments for this course take place online in UF's eLearning learning platform (Canvas) and related tools, but this class is 100% online.
-Office hours will be held from 5-6 pm ET on Wednesdays.
-Your attendance and participation in class are significant parts of your final grade.
+Most of the required assignments for this course are completed online in UF's eLearning learning platform (Canvas) and related tools, but this class is 100% online.

+Office hours will be held on Wednesdays from 5 to 6 p.m.
+ET in the #uf-online-mmc-3260 Slack channel.

+Your class participation is a significant part of your final grade.
 Attendance in this class follows the University of Florida's attendance policies.